 Logan Ball is a percussionist and educator residing in Johnson City, TN.
+He is currently

-He completed a Master's Degree in Percussion Performance at the University of Tennessee in 2014.
+completed a Master's Degree in Percussion Performance at the University of Tennessee

 Logan is a founding member of the contemporary percussion quartet Odd River.
 The group

-has toured in Chicago, Pennsylvania, and Tennessee.
+has toured in Illinois, Pennsylvania, and Tennessee.
 Clinic and performance tour appearances

 School of Music, Kutztown University, Tennessee Tech University, the University of

 Logan participated in the Chosen Vale International Percussion Seminar in New Hampshire

 under the instruction of Michael Burritt, James Culley, Matthew Duvall, Colin Currie,